-When The Devil appears in a yes or no reading, it delivers a clear no answer.
+The Devil delivers a clear no answer in yes or no readings.
 The Devil reveals bondage, unhealthy attachments, and situations that trap rather than free you.
-As The Shadow, The Tempter, The Illusionist, this card speaks with a wise and guiding energy: "The cards reveal what you already know within."
+As The Shadow, The Tempter, The Illusionist, The Devil speaks with wise and guiding energy: "The cards reveal what you already know within."
 The horned devil figure represents the shadow self and lower nature given form, the aspects of self that we deny or repress, now demanding recognition.
 The inverted pentagram represents spirit trapped in matter, materialism over spirituality, the reversal of natural spiritual order through materialistic focus.
 The bat wings represents false power and the illusion of freedom in darkness, the appearance of power that actually keeps one bound to lower vibrations.
-The card's visual story reinforces this answer: A horned, winged devil-like figure sits on a throne with an inverted pentagram on its forehead.
+The imagery of The Devil reinforces this answer: A horned, winged devil-like figure sits on a throne with an inverted pentagram on its forehead.
 The figure holds a torch in one hand and raises the other in a gesture of false blessing.

-The Devil's symbolism reveals why this is a "No" card.
+The Devil is a No card because of its symbolism.
 The horned devil figure represents the shadow self and lower nature given form - the aspects of self that we deny or repress, now demanding recognition.
 The inverted pentagram represents spirit trapped in matter, materialism over spirituality - the reversal of natural spiritual order through materialistic focus.
 The bat wings represents false power and the illusion of freedom in darkness - the appearance of power that actually keeps one bound to lower vibrations.

 The number 15 carries the energy of the number of temptation, materiality, and the choice between light and shadow.
 This the energy that tests spiritual development through material challenges and shadow confrontation.
-This suggests patience may be needed.
+For The Devil, this means patience is needed before proceeding.

-When The Devil appears reversed in a yes or no reading, the answer becomes Maybe.
+The Devil reversed changes the yes or no answer to Yes.
 The reversed Devil represents breaking free from bondage, overcoming addictions, or finally recognizing that you have more freedom than you realized.
 This card indicates liberation from limiting patterns, toxic relationships, or self-imposed restrictions.
 You're beginning to see through illusions that have kept you trapped and are ready to make different choices.
 The reversed Devil can represent recovery from addiction, leaving unhealthy situations, or overcoming fears that have controlled your life.
 This card suggests that you're reclaiming your power and taking responsibility for creating positive change in your life.

-Upright, The Devil is a No. Reversed, it becomes a Maybe.
+The Devil upright is a No. The Devil reversed becomes a Yes.
 Breaking free from bondage, overcoming addiction, or recognizing personal freedom.

 The reversed Devil represents breaking free from bondage, overcoming addictions, or finally recognizing that you have more freedom than you realized.
 This card indicates liberation from limiting patterns, toxic relationships, or self-imposed restrictions.